Crombie Country Park 10K

 For further information about Crombie Country Park and how to get there, please visit the website

-The Race will start at 7.15pm and registration opens at 6pm in the Visitor Centre.
-Registration closes at 7pm
+The Race will start at the slightly earlier time of 7pm and registration opens at 6pm in the marquee behind the Visitor Centre.
+Registration closes at 6.50pm

 There won't be any water on the route but all runners will receive water at the end of the race